MengRao/pollnet/README.md

 Another important feature of pollnet is that it supports low level apis for solarflare network adapters: Tcpdirect and Efvi, providing the same interface as its Socket counterparts, allowing the user to easily switch between Socket and Tcpdirect/Evfi implementations depending on whether or not solarflare NIC is being used.

 ## TCP
-TcpConnection, TcpClient and TcpServer classes are implemented in all Socket, Tcpdirect and Efvi versions.
+TcpConnection, TcpClient and TcpServer classes are implemented in Socket, Tcpdirect and Efvi versions.

 TcpConnection can't be created directly by the user, but user can access it's reference in client/server callback function parameter as onXXX(TcpClient::Conn& conn) or onXXX(TcpServer::Conn& conn).
 TcpConnection has below functions:
 ```C++